Solar system FAQ’s Answered

 Does a solar power system require maintenance?

-As solar PV systems are solid-state technology with no moving parts, they require little maintenance.
-The solar panels will require cleaning to ensure they are able to absorb maximum available sunlight.
-Inverters require the cooling fan outlets to be regularly checked and cleaned when needed.
+As solar Photo-voltaic (PV) systems are solid-state technology with no moving parts, they require little maintenance.
+Therefore, the solar panels will require cleaning to ensure they are able to absorb maximum available sunlight.
+Additionally, some inverters require the cooling fan outlets to be regularly checked and cleaned when needed.

 How much roof space is needed for a solar power system?

-The minimum amount of roof space required to install a 2kW solar power system including 8 x 250 Watts PV panels is approximately 20m2 .
+The minimum amount of roof space required to install a 2 kW solar power system including 8 x 250 Watts solar PV panels is approximately 20m2 .

 How much electricity do I consume?

-How much can I save with solar power system?
+How much can I save with solar system?